Recordkeeper banner

-A bot that tracks new users coming into the Slack (although not publicly), new bots, new channels that are made (as well as archived, deleted, unarchived, and renamed), new emojis added (alias added too), emojis renamed and deleted, and displays them publicly at #hc-activity-logs on the Hack Club Slack!
+A bot that tracks new bots, new channels that are made (as well as archived, deleted, unarchived, and renamed), emojis added, renamed, and deleted, users deactivated and reactivated, and more, displays them publicly at #hc-activity-logs on the Hack Club Slack!

 Demo Repository